AlexanderReiswich/pragma-css/docs/guide/layout.md

 #### No pad

-These classes are meant to be used as an override for already added pad classes.
+These classes are meant to be used as overrides for already added pad classes.
 For example, if you want to have padding on all sides except on the left, you can add the following class combo:
 **pad pad-left-0**